taw00/joplin-rpm/README.md

 Useful tidbit:
 * application state is maintained at `~/.config/Joplin`
 * all Joplin documents and such are mirror locally at `~/.config/joplin-desktop`

 ---

+**(corner case oddball issue)
+**EXPIRED GPG KEY?**

+If you get complaints about an expired GPG KEY for the COPR repo after dnf downloads the joplin RPM, do this …

+1. Find the actual COPR key being used: `rpm -q --qf "%{NAME}-%{VERSION}-%{RELEASE}\t%{SUMMARY}\n" gpg-pubkey | grep joplin`
+2. Remove the GPG key: `sudo rpm -e gpg-pubkey-XXXXXXXX-XXXXXXXX` (replacing the gpg-pubkey-* with the numbers from step 1).
+3. Re-install or upgrade: `sudo dnf upgrade joplin -y` or `sudo dnf install joplin -y`

+---